 Many clergy instruct parents to wet their hands with mikveh water prior to holding the baby, which allows the baby to be completely surrounded by the water according to Jewish law.
 Other clergy, who want to preserve the idea of removing barriers, instruct parents to release their hands (for an instant), allowing water to touch all areas of the baby at once, and then to lift the baby out of the water.

 In what way and how much parents participate in immersions for older children depends on the age, temperament, and modesty concerns of each individual child.
-In consultation with their clergy, parents (and children, if appropriate) should discuss whether mothers and/or fathers are to accompany them into the mikveh area when a son or daughter is immersing.
+In consultation with their clergy, parents (and children, if appropriate) should discuss whether parents are to accompany them into the mikveh area when a child is immersing.